introt/custom-debian-live-environment-scripts/README.md

 Based on Will Haley's article [Create a Custom Debian Live Environment (CD or USB)](https://willhaley.com/blog/custom-debian-live-environment/)

+You might want to use this instead: [Xixer -  Docker based tool for Debian Live install to USB](https://github.com/jnalley/xixer)

 ## How to use

 All scripts have "--help" option describing usage and available options.